 Your customers are the No. 1 reason why you’re even in business.
 Use your downtime to show them some love!
 After you acquire their contact information from a sale, you can easily send out a personalized greeting to your customers, thanking them for their business.
 Consider including a short questionnaire in your outreach, so you can learn ways to better serve them in the future.
 Not only will you establish a meaningful and personal connection that’ll keep them coming back, but you’ll discover new ways to enhance your business and show that you’re always listening.

 Take Some Time For Yourself And Have a Little Fun

 Wait a minute—do something fun during this slow period?
 Even when it feels like there are a million other things to get done?
 Any big business executives will most likely say that the secret to long-term success is taking a break from work.
 We’re talking about leaving the laptop behind and setting that out of office email.
-Taking a real vacation can do wonders for your mental health and well-being.
-You’ll come back to work feeling refreshed, ready, and more productive than ever before.
+Spend more time with your family.
+Read a book.
+Start a meditation habit.
+You’ll come back feeling refreshed, ready, and more productive than ever before.